fgmart/fgmart.github.io/_pages/grad.md

 * Be explicit about how your prior work prepares you for work with each of the faculty whom you are interested in.

-* It is best to connect your interests with that of two or three faculty members.
+* It is best to connect your interests with those of two or three faculty members.
 Any given person might not be able to take on new students; thus, introduce yourself to several faculty members.

 This is general advice for all PhD programs to which you are applying.